smartcontractkit/chainlink-testing-framework/tools/testlistgenerator/README.md

-Sure!
-Here's the updated `README.md` to reflect the changes made:

 # Test List Generator

 This Go script builds a JSON file containing tests to be run for a given product and Ethereum implementation.
 It reads command line arguments to construct and append entries to a JSON file.